 There is a growing and unsettling trend among high (or "higher") profile women.

-News broke today to PEOPLE, that Elsie Hewitt, a model who dated Ryan Phillippe for two months this summer, filed a lawsuit against him yesterday alleging that he assaulted her on July 4 when she showed up at his house to pick up her stuff post-breakup.
+Elsie Hewitt, a model who dated Ryan Phillippe for two months this past summer, filed a lawsuit against him alleging that he assaulted her on July 4 when she showed up at his house to pick up her stuff post-breakup.
 She claims he beat her and threw her down the stairs.
 She went to the cops after the incident and a temporary restraining order was granted.
 According to Hewitt she also saw Phillippe “repeatedly abusing a panoply of legal and illegal drugs, including without limitation: cocaine, ecstasy, psychedelic mushrooms, and steroids…Phillippe increasingly combined these drugs with excessive alcohol consumption and often exhibited symptoms attendant of poly drug and alcohol abuse, including mood swings and bouts of anger.”

 She’s posted photos (somehow deemed "glamour shots"), which can be seen here and is asking for no less than one million dollars in damages.

 Cue: the money-grabbing, whore narrative.
 Cue: the lawyer’s rebuttal.

 To undercut that “whore” narrative we so often see associated with public cases like this, Hewitt’s lawyers have said that the accusations that she is out for money and fame aren’t true, and that if she wins, she will donate the money to domestic violence charities.
 The suit was filed only yesterday, and Hewitt is already on the defense.